RowaM/Arcade-game/README.md

 The following game is developed after a frogger game.
 The player wins the game once they reach the boat.

-You may run the game either by cloning and opening the index.html or by following this link.
+You may run the game either by cloning then opening the index.html or by opening this [link](https://rowam.github.io/Arcade-game-FEND/).

 ## How to play